K1mc4n/Degenquiztime/README.md

 # Degen Quiz Time

-Welcome to **Degen Quiz Time**!
-This is an interactive, fun quiz game where users can test their knowledge on a variety of topics.
-Challenge your friends or compete with players worldwide in this fast-paced quiz game designed for all levels.
-Whether you're a beginner or a quiz expert, Degen Quiz Time offers something for everyone.

 ## Features

 - **Multiple Quiz Categories**: Choose from different topics, including general knowledge, history, sports, entertainment, and more.